scotcurry/DynamicInstrumentation/README.md

 ## Overview

+Operational and Working - 11/17/2023

+### ToDo

+* Needs to return some kinds of datetime in the return JSON to differentiate runs
+* Need to check on source code linking.
+The service says it is set up, but UI isn't showing the code.

 ### Keys to Success

 * Make sure the agent has the **remoteConfiguration** - **enabled: true** in the configuration (it is in helm-values.yaml in this repo)